AP source: Mets’ Syndergaard tests positive for COVID-19

-The person spoke to the AP on condition of anonymity because the team has not announced the test result.
-New York manager Luis Rojas said Sunday that Syndergaard had a ”non-baseball-related injury.”
+The person spoke on condition of anonymity because the team has not announced the test result.
+New York manager Luis Rojas said Sunday that Syndergaard had a “non-baseball-related injury.”
 He did confirm that Syndergaard has been vaccinated.

 Syndergaard — who turned 29 on Sunday — tweeted, “This birthday is so sick.”